bioperl/bioperl.github.io/howtos/AlignIO_and_SimpleAlign_HOWTO.md

 The emboss format refers to the output of the water, needle, matcher, stretcher, merger, and supermatcher applications.
 See <http://emboss.sourceforge.net>.

-Unlike [SeqIO](https://metacpan.org/pod/Bio::SeqIO) cannot create output files in every format.
+[Bio::AlignIO](https://metacpan.org/pod/Bio::AlignIO) reads many formats but does not write in every format (the same is true for [Bio::SeqIO](https://metacpan.org/pod/Bio::SeqIO)).
 [AlignIO](https://metacpan.org/pod/Bio::AlignIO) currently supports output in these formats:

 -   fasta
 -   mase